JustAnotherRedFox/JustAnotherRedFox/README.md

-- 👋 Hi there, I’m justa-whitefox
+- 👋 Hi there, I’m Joao V. S. Santos, you can just call me Joao Santos
 - 👀 I’m interested in Web Dev, Game Dev and Environment 3D Art
 - 📖 I’m currently studying 3D Art in Unreal and Web Development